Impressions of the Cote Vermeille: from Leucate to Collioure

 Can Pla, 7 bis Rue Voltaire

-Just around the corner from l'Arbre du Voyageur is Can Pla.
-Specialising in Catalan dishes and tapas, this is the place to come for seafood.
-Look at the size of those prawns.
-They were so fresh, like they'd just been pulled from the sea.
-Vegetarians beware - you will most likely starve as there are very few, if any options.
-I had the tuna but it was very rare inside (as it was supposed to be) but perhaps a little too raw for me.
-Martin had the sea bass which came to the table complete with head.
-Again, not for me, but he said it was delicious.
-It came highly recommended from the lady who owned our apartment and she wasn't wrong.
+I opt for tuna, served very rare (as it was supposed to be) but perhaps a little too raw for me.
+The sea bass arrives at the table complete with head.
+Off-putting for me but appararently it was delicious.
+The restaurant came highly recommended from the lady who owned our apartment and she wasn't wrong.
 These two restaurants are not in the old town but just off the seafront on the other side so they attract less tourists and more locals.

 La Cave à Féfé, 12 Rue de la Démocratie